AdobeDocs/experience-manager-65.en/help/forms/using/customize-create-correspondence-ui.md

 1. Click **Save All**.

-   Under the new file you have created (here CustomLogo.png), jcr:content property appears.
+   Under the new file that you have created (here CustomLogo.png), jcr:content property appears.

 1. Click jcr:content in the folder structure.